Renormalizing Two-Neutron Halo Nuclei Without Neutron-Core Interaction: Review of Theory by HS

 \subsection{Two-Neutron System}

-We start with the Lagrangian of the two-neutron system where we treat the neutrons as distinguishable particles labeled by their spins.
-It consists of a kinetic term for each neutron with mass $m_\mathrm{n}$ and a contact interaction term with a coupling $c_0$.
-Since there is no mass renormalization in this theory, we can set $m_\mathrm{n}=1$ as the natural mass unit.
-We use a Hubbard-Stratonovich transformation to introduce the dimer field $d$, which is especially convenient because the only interaction of the core with neutrons contains all three particles.
+We start with the Lagrangian of the two-neutron system where we treat the neutrons as distinguishable particles labeled by their spins. { This treatment of the neutron-neutron interaction is standard in short-range effective field theories, such as pionless EFT or Halo EFT.
+For more details, we refer the reader to Ref.~\cite{HongoSon22} and the recent reviews available on this subject \cite{Hammer:2017tjm,Hammer:2019poc}.} It consists of a kinetic term for each neutron with mass $m_\mathrm{n}$ and a contact interaction term with a coupling $c_0$.
+Since there is no mass renormalization in this theory, we can set $m_\mathrm{n}=1$ as the natural mass unit. {In these units, the Lagrangian has dimension 5.} We use a Hubbard-Stratonovich transformation to introduce the dimer field $d$, which is especially convenient because the only interaction of the core with neutrons contains all three particles.
 From now on we will use the term dimer to refer to the dineutron.
 The Lagrangian becomes

 From Eq.~(\ref{Lag_nn}) we see that the bare dimer propagator is constant, $-c_0$.
 To obtain the dressed dimer propagator $D(p)$, we calculate the self-energy of the dimer.
-The only diagram that contributes in this theory is the breakup of the dimer into two neutrons, which eventually recombine to a dimer.
-We regularize the self-energy by an ultraviolet (UV) cutoff $\Lambda$ and only keep the two leading terms in $\Lambda$, which are linear and constant in $\Lambda$.
-Renormalization can be done by matching the dimer propagator to the t-matrix for s-wave neutron-neutron scattering at threshold.
-From this condition we get the adjusted $c_0=c_0(\Lambda)$ and thereby eliminate the coupling $c_0$ in favor of the s-wave scattering length $a$.
-The dressed dimer propagator then reads
+The only diagram that contributes in this theory is the breakup of the dimer into two neutrons, which eventually recombine to a dimer. {This dimer self-energy diagram is linearly divergent and must be regularized.
+We regularize the self-energy by introducing an ultraviolet (UV) momentum cutoff $\Lambda$.
+All terms proportional to inverse powers of the cutoff can be made arbitrarily small by choosing a sufficiently large cutoff.
+Thus we only need to keep the linear and constant terms in $\Lambda$.
+The dependence on $\Lambda$ can be removed by matching the dimer propagator to the t-matrix for s-wave neutron-neutron scattering at threshold, which is determined by the s-wave scattering length $a$.
+From this renormalization condition we get the running coupling $c_0=c_0(\Lambda)$.
+Next, we eliminate the coupling $c_0(\Lambda)$ and the cutoff-dependent terms in the self-energy in favor of $a$.
+The final dressed dimer propagator, which is given by summing the geometric series of self-energy insertions to all orders, then reads \cite{HongoSon22}}